 Submission of accurate and complete applications is essential to success.
 DSP staff can assist with this process.

 - Initiate an electronic routing form utilizing UIRIS.
 Complete the form, approve and it will enter into Workflow for departmental and dean approval.

 - Determine if the application has been designated by the UI Graduate College to be part of the Graduate Incentive Fellowship program.

-- Bring the completed routing form and application packet to DSP five to seven days in advance of the funding organization's deadline.
+- The application and routing form should arrive in Sponsored Programs five days in advance of the funding organization's deadline.

-- DSP will provide copying and shipping services (for free) once the application packet is reviewed for completeness by a DSP director.
+- DSP will provide copying and shipping services if needed and for free once the application packet is reviewed for completeness by a DSP reviewer.

 - The DSP Tracker permits you to view the status of your application once it is received by DSP.